Iron Bowl: History

-Between 1969 and 1987, Auburn made additions to Jordan-Hare Stadium until it eclipsed Legion Field in size.
-Auburn was in the process of expanding Jordan-Hare Stadium from 72,169 seats to 85,214 for the 1987 season, almost 10,000 more than 75,808-seat Legion Field.
+Between 1969 and 1987, Auburn made additions to Jordan-Hare Stadium until it seated 85,214 for the 1987 season, almost 10,000 more than 75,808-seat Legion Field.
 (Alabama's Bryant-Denny Stadium then seated a little over 60,000, but expanded to 70,123 in 1988.)
 By the late 1970s, Auburn fans began feeling chagrin at playing all Iron Bowl games at Legion Field.
 Despite the equal allotment of tickets, Auburn fans insisted that Legion Field was not a neutral site.
 While Auburn played many of their most important rivalry games in Birmingham for most of the 20th century (among those were Georgia Tech and Tennessee), Legion Field had long been associated with Alabama football in Auburn's eyes.
-Well into the 1980s, Alabama played most of its important games in Birmingham—most of Alabama's "home" football history from the 1920s to the 1980s actually took place at Legion Field.
+Well into the 1980s, Alabama played most of its important games in Birmingham, to the point that most of Alabama's "home" football history from the 1920s to the 1980s actually took place at Legion Field.

 Mainly for business reasons, Auburn began lobbying to make the Iron Bowl a "home-and-home" series.
+However, Alabama head coach and athletic director Bear Bryant would not even consider moving the Iron Bowl out of Birmingham, let alone play in Auburn.

-When Pat Dye became Auburn's head football coach and athletics director in 1981, he met with his longtime mentor, Alabama head coach and athletic director Bear Bryant.
-Dye recalled that at that meeting, "the first thing he said to me, very first thing, he said, 'Well, I guess you're going to want to take that game to Auburn.'"
+When Pat Dye became Auburn's head football coach and athletics director in 1981, he met with his longtime mentor, Bryant.
+Years later, Dye recalled that at that meeting, "the first thing he said to me, very first thing, he said, 'Well, I guess you're going to want to take that game to Auburn.'"
 Dye confirmed that hunch, saying, "We're going to take it to Auburn."
 When Bryant noted that the schools' contract with Legion Field ran through 1988, Dye replied, "Well, we'll play 89 in Auburn."
-Although Auburn would have possibly been within its rights to move its home games to Jordan-Hare as early as 1983, Dye knew that Bryant was adamantly opposed to playing any Iron Bowl games in Auburn.
+Although Auburn would have possibly been within its rights to move its home games to the Plains as early as 1983, Dye knew that Bryant was adamantly opposed to playing any games there.
 He knew Bryant's standing in the state was such that it would be folly to attempt making the Iron Bowl a home-and-home series as long as Bryant was still alive.

-In the late 80s, the schools agreed that Auburn could play their home games for the Iron Bowl at Jordan-Hare starting in 1989 (with the exception of 1991) and Alabama would continue to play its "home" games at Legion Field.
+In the late 80s, after years of negotiations, the schools agreed that Auburn could play their home games for the Iron Bowl at Jordan-Hare starting in 1989 (with the exception of 1991) and Alabama would continue to play its "home" games at Legion Field.
 On December 2, 1989, Alabama came to "the Plains" for the first time ever as a sellout crowd witnessed Auburn win its first true "home" game of the series, 30–20 over an Alabama team that entered the game undefeated and ranked No. 2 in the country.